 A dog licence costs £12.50.
 There are reduced licence fees for some dog owners.

 A dog licence lasts for 12 months.
 Application forms for a dog licence, or for the renewal of a dog licence, are available from council offices and in many cases on the website of your local council.

 In certain circumstances, the owner of three or more dogs may apply for a ‘block licence’ at an annual fee of £32.

-A block licence is available to an owner of three or more dogs kept on the same premises, as long as at least three are unsterilised bitches, which between them breed less than 3 litters in a 12 month period, or the premises are registered guard dog kennels, or the three dogs are registered with one of the following bodies:
+A block licence is available to an owner of three or more dogs kept on the same premises as long as at least three are unsterilised bitches, which between them breed less than 3 litters in a 12 month period, or the premises are registered guard dog kennels, or where at least three dogs are registered with one of the following bodies:

 - the Kennel Club